seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 lsb_release -a
 {% endhighlight %}

 Now, back on your local OS (type `exit` to close the Ubuntu container from before) create a new folder including an empty file named `Dockerfile`.
 The Dockerfile should include all necessary commands to build the new image.
-Have also a look at my Github [repository](https://github.com/seppinho/cdh5-hadoop-mrv1).
+Have a look at my Github [repository](https://github.com/seppinho/cdh5-hadoop-mrv1) including a Dockerfile.
 {% highlight bash %}
 mkdir new-docker-image
 cd new-docker-image